Lower bounds for mask polynomials with many cyclotomic divisors: Acknowledgement

 The research was partly carried out at the Erd\H os Center, R\'enyi Institute, in the framework of the semester``Fourier analysis and additive problems".

-The first author was supported by Hungarian National Foundation for Scientific Research, Grants STARTING 150576, FK 142993 and by the J\'anos Bolyai Research Fellowship of the Hungarian Academy of Sciences.
+The first author was supported by Hungarian National Foundation for Scientific Research NKFIH, Grants STARTING 150576, FK 142993, Excellence 154121 and by the J\'anos Bolyai Research Fellowship of the Hungarian Academy of Sciences.
 The second author was supported by NSERC Discovery Grant 22R80520.
 The third author was supported by NSERC Discovery Grants 22R80520 and GR010263.
-The fourth author was supported by Hungarian National Foundation for Scientific Research, Grants OTKA K138596 and STARTING Grant 150576.
+The fourth author was supported by Hungarian National Foundation for Scientific Research, Grants OTKA K138596 and STARTING Grant 150576 and ARC Discovery Project DP250104965

 {\sc Gergely Kiss:}\\ Corvinus University of Budapest, Department of Mathematics \\ Fővám tér 13-15, Budapest 1093, Hungary,\\ and\\ HUN-REN Alfr\'ed R\'enyi Mathematical Institute\\ Re\'altanoda utca 13-15, H-1053, Budapest, Hungary\\ E-mail: {\tt kiss.gergely@renyi.hu}